ftlabs/autovoice-podcast/README.md

 If a copy of the audio file already exists in the S3 bucket, or an entry exists in the DynamoDB table, it won't be updated.
 If a newer file exists, the existing MP3 file and database entry must be deleted for the absorber to add them back again.

 ## Running the app

+Clone this repo, set your

+## Environment Variables

+Environment variables can be set in a .env file.

 The absorber needs the following environment variables to run:

-## Environment Variables

 #### AWS_ACCESS_KEY_ID